Pollution Prevention (Air and Water Environment Conservation)

 Preservation of the Water Environment

-Our Group filters and circulates industrial water for use to minimize the amount of wastewater discharged without wasting precious water resources.
+All of our domestic consolidated subsidiaries, industrial water is filtered and circulated for use, and we strive to minimize the amount of wastewater discharged so as not to waste precious water resources.
 We are also actively working to reduce the environmental impact of domestic wastewater by treating it with bacteria before discharging it.
 We take the risk of oil spillage from our factories into public waters ( rivers, etc. ) extremely seriously , and have introduced a constant automatic monitoring system using oil detection devices and pH detectors to control drainage gates.If abnormal value is detected , the gate is automatically closed to prevent leakage outside the company , and we are doing our utmost to protect the water environment.

 <Use of alternative water sources>

-We are using rainwater storage water for sprinkling water to prevent dust dispersion in the yard , instead of the conventional industrial water.
+We are using rainwater storage water for sprinkling water to prevent dust dispersion, instead of conventional industrial water.
 (Continued from FY2022)

 (Fiscal year)